A Step-By-Step Process

 Complete your first draft in ten months while taking your main character and yourself on a profound journey of change.
 A huge achievement.

 As Ernest Hemingway said to F. Scott Fitzgerald "The most important thing about a first draft is finishing the damn thing."

 You will write the majority of your first draft behind closed doors.
 It is essential that you develop a writing habit whereby you are writing an average of five scenes a week.
-It's not a huge time commitment (roughly 30 minutes a day four to five times a week).
+It's not a huge time commitment (roughly 30 minutes to an hour a day four to five times a week).
 Your tutor will give you feedback on one scene a week and the dynamics and evolving spine of your story, not on all of your writing.
 It is a very delicate process.
-To this end, unlike Unlocking Creativity, which is only a 4 week course, you will not be reading others' work or giving feedback to each other.
+To this end, unlike Unlocking Creativity, which is only a 4 week course, you will not be required to read others' work or give feedback to each other.
 You will be working solely with your online tutor.